What do ‘FT’ and ‘PT’ Mean?

-- When a full-time employee is consistently not working FT hours over a period of time.
+- When a FT employee is consistently not working FT hours over a period of time.

-- When a part-time employee consistently picks up extra hours, reaching FT status, or is consistently needed to work extra hours.
+- When a PT employee consistently picks up extra hours and reaches FT status, or is consistently needed to work extra hours.

 - When the employer must make a change to employee hours for another valid business reason (e.g., a change in staffing needs for the foreseeable future).

-Additionally, define in your handbook the length of the measurement period after which employees may be reclassified as FT or PT based on average hours worked.
+Additionally, define the length of the measurement period after which employees may be reclassified as FT or PT based on average hours worked.
 While your business can set this time period, it should be consistent across all employees and not shorter than 3 months.

 Reclassifying employees because they’re habitually working more or less than scheduled should never be a surprise – in part, because employees should be aware of the policy they’ve already acknowledged in your handbook, and in part because you will want to warn the employee ahead of time if reclassification is imminent.

 Make sure the employee is aware of the upcoming change at least one pay period in advance, but further if possible (especially if they have simply not been working their FT schedule and could potentially self-correct the situation).